-This flow chart of Providing Quality Family Planning Services: Recommendations of CDC and the U.S. Office of Population Affairs (QFP) - PDF lays out a clinical pathway for determining the client’s needs for family planning services.
+This flow chart of Providing Quality Family Planning Services: Recommendations of CDC and the U.S. Office of Population Affairs (QFP) lays out a clinical pathway for determining the client’s needs for family planning services.

 - First, the clinician will assess the reason for the visit, the source of primary care, and the reproductive life plan.

 - If the reason for the visit is related to preventing or achieving pregnancy, the clinician will provide the following services as appropriate: